 As with a stone hammer and the other primitive tools mentioned in this article, you’ll see that most call for cordage and sometimes tree sap as a way of binding rock and wood together in a way to create a tool or weapon.
 If you’re paying attention to how these primitive tools and weapons are crafted, we repeatedly see the reward for carrying paracord and super glue (industrial strength super glue) in our survival gear, whether we’re camping with the kids or getting our bug out bags ready for a possible future all Hell breaks loose evac.

 If you’re new to survival, be sure to start packing cordage and super glue (Gorilla Super Glue, for example).
 If you lose an axe, you can make a primitive axe or even two.
-If you break a machete — you can now make one, though, sure it won’t be quite the same as an actual machete.
-But if you’ve ever done any bushwhacking (brush clearing and trail making) with a good stick, you can see how a stick with a sharpened edge can do a lot of the same kind of work a machete can do.
+If you break a machete — you can now make one, although it won’t be quite the same as an actual machete.
+But if you’ve ever done any bushwhacking (brush clearing and trail making) with a good stick, you can see how a stick with a sharpened edge can do a lot of the same kind of work a machete can.
+Obviously the real thing is still better, and sometimes depending on how thick the undergrowth is you might really want proper machete to deal with it.
+All survival is about adapting to your environment.
+We have a list of the best survival machetes right here if you want a modern survival machete that can stand up to heavy use.

 #3.
 Stone Tomahawks